 - Read about one RET participant's experience with piloting a new RET curriculum unit with his AP Biology students in the blog post, "In RET Program, Teachers Turn Summers into Science."

 Questions?
-Please contact Nona Clifton, the CSNE's Pre-college Education Manager.
+Please contact Dr. Eric Chudler, the CNT's Education Director.